Will Home Prices Fall?

 Rocketing Home Prices Must Eventually Crash

-Is the Real Question How High Will Home Prices Rise?
+A Better Question: How High Will Home Prices Rise?

-As unemployment stays near historic lows, wages rise, GDP regains momentum, immigration continues, and as construction starts do not keep pace, house prices can only rise in the major metros in 2020 and beyond.
+As unemployment stays near historic lows, wages rise, GDP regains momentum, immigration continues, and as construction starts do not keep pace, house prices can only rise in the major metros in 2024 and beyond.

 This graph below from FRED helps us see how ineffective previous mild recessions were in reducing home prices.

 Certainly the financial crisis hit us all hard, but notice the gradual, halting climb since 2013.
 That shows a more managed market that won’t form a bubble.
 It appears to be heading a long increase until there is simply no more demand.
-Perhaps in 2025, we might see it decline.

 Robert Dietz, chief economist for the National Association of Home Builders cites a “perfect storm of supply side challenges.”
 In an interview, he said the residential construction industry is grappling with a prolonged labor shortage and a scarcity of buildable land.